MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdevicegetdevicepowerpolicystate.md

 <p class="CCE_Message">[Applies to KMDF only]</p>

 >[!NOTE]
->This function is for Microsoftinternal use only.
+>This function is for Microsoft-internal use only.

 The <b>WdfDeviceGetDevicePowerPolicyState</b> method returns the current state of the framework's power policy state machine, for a specified device.